-Seminar: Prototyping Entrepreneurial Ideas in New Technologies: Blockchain
+Seminar: Prototyping Entrepreneurial Ideas in New Technologies: AI

 General Information